-Each oval marker measures 9” x 15” inches and is made of ½” MDO weatherproof sign-board.
-The marker is sealed and painted white with antique lettering and individually made.
-Holes are pre-drilled and include stainless steel mounting hardware.
+Each oval marker measures 9” x 15” inches and is made of ó” MDO weatherproof sign-board.
+The marker is sealed and painted white with forest green lettering and individually made.
+Holes are pre-drilled and stainless steel mounting hardware is included.
 Markers are available only through the Sandwich Historical Commission (SHC) for a cost of $95.00.
 See the Application and details below for more information.

 To find out if you qualify for a Historic Marker, or if you are interested, please read the following details:

-Your house must be at least 100 years of age, or listed on the National Register or determined by the Sandwich Historical Commission to be historically significant.
+•Buildings of at least 100 years of age (or those listed on the National Register or determined by the Sandwich Historical Commission to be historically significant) are eligible.

-Research may be completed by the homeowner, consultant, or volunteer.
+•Research is to be completed by the homeowner (or consultant and/or volunteer).
 Such research should begin with a review of the Historic Asset List (MHC Form B) and other local historical resources on file in the Archives Room of the Sandwich Public Library.
-The Archivist Barbara Gill is able to offer help.
-Members of the Sandwich Historical Commission are available on a limited basis to undertake research for homeowners in the Barnstable Registry of Deeds and other sources of data.
+The Archivist Deb Rich is able to offer assistance.
+Members of the Sandwich Historical Commission are available on a limited basis to undertake research on behalf of homeowners in the Barnstable Registry of Deeds and other sources of data.

-Markers will display the original owner’s name or original building name and the year (or circa year) of construction.
-In certain circumstances, the SHC will consider an alternate name will be considered by the Sandwich Historical Commission (SHC) if the individual was a significant owner or occupant of the building.
+•Markers will display the original owner’s name (or original building name) and the year (or circa year) of construction.
+In certain circumstances, an alternate name will be considered by the Sandwich Historical Commission (SHC) if the individual was a significant owner or occupant of the building.
 Markers are generally expected to be located on the front facade of your historic home or building.

-Applications are reviewed and discussed at a regularly scheduled SHC meeting.
-Applicants will be informed of the meeting date.
-Applicants or their representatives may attend the meeting, but it is not required.
-The sign will be completed 4-6 weeks after the meeting date.
+•Applications will be reviewed and discussed at a regularly scheduled SHC meeting and applicants will be informed of the meeting date.
+The sign will be completed 2 weeks following the meeting date.

 Application Deadline: Marker applications must be completed and received by the commission more than seven days prior to any meeting in order to be considered at that meeting.
 Applications received less than seven days prior to any meeting will be considered at the next regular meeting.